Subpopulation-Specific Synthetic EHR for Better Mortality Prediction: Related Work

 \section{Related Work}

-The problem of imbalanced data distributions is a well-posed problem in many applications \cite{kotsiantis_handling_2006}.
-The specific characteristics of EHR make them more prone to highly imbalanced data, making their use for training machine learning models challenging.
-Several approaches have been proposed in the past to cope with highly imbalanced data.
-Here, we refer to `class` as the feature, or a combination of features, used for categorizing the samples into SPs as opposed to the label class.
+The effects of imbalanced data distributions are well-posed in many applications \cite{kotsiantis_handling_2006}.
+The specific characteristics of EHRs make them more prone to highly imbalanced data, making their use for training machine learning models challenging \cite{hripcsak2013next}.
+Several approaches exist for coping with highly imbalanced data.
+Here, we refer to \texttt{class} as the feature, or a combination of features, used for categorizing the samples into SPs.